canix1/PIMSCAN/README.md

 Install-Module MSAL.PS
 ```

-- You must have or be able to consent to the following scopes for the enterprise app "Microsoft Graph Command Line Tools":
+- You must have or be able to consent to the following scopes for the enterprise app **Microsoft Graph Command Line Tools**

     - Agreement.Read.All
     - AdministrativeUnit.Read.All
     - Directory.Read.All